PoliticalGraveyard.com

 Daines, Steve — of Bozeman, Gallatin County, Mont.
 Republican.
 Delegate to Republican National Convention from Montana, 2008 (delegation chair).
 Still living as of 2008.

-DAINESE (Soundex D520) — See also BAINES, BODAIN, DAIN, DAINES, DAINGERFIELD, DAINS, DANES, DANIS, DANISE, DANNIS, DESPLAINES, GAINES, HAINES, JOURDAIN, MAINES, NAUDAIN, RAINES, SHAINES, VAUDAIN.
+DAINESE (Soundex D520) — See also BAINES, BODAIN, DAIN, DAINELL, DAINES, DAINGERFIELD, DAINS, DANES, DANIS, DANISE, DANNIS, DESPLAINES, GAINES, HAINES, JOURDAIN, MAINES, NAUDAIN, RAINES, SHAINES, VAUDAIN.

 Dainese, Francis — U.S. Consul in Constantinople, 1849-52.
 Burial location unknown.

-DAINGERFIELD: See also John Strode Barbour, Jr.
+DAINGERFIELD: See also John Strode Barbour Jr.

 Daingerfield, William Henry (1808-1878) — also known as William H. Daingerfield — of San Antonio, Bexar County, Tex.
 Born in Alexandria, Va., 1808.
 Mayor of San Antonio, Tex., 1838; member of Texas Republic Senate from District of Bexar, 1840-42; Texas Republic Secretary of the Treasury, 1842-43; Texas Republic Charge d'Affaires to the Netherlands, 1844-46.
 Died in Prince George's County, Md., September, 1878 (age about 70 years).
 Interment a private or family graveyard, Prince George's County, Md.